 Social Prescribing Tool and Training

-The Salford SP Hub has developed a tool for person-centred assessment and planning for those working in social prescribing (e.g. link workers, community connectors, service managers) to improve outcomes for both social prescribers and service users.
+The Salford Social Prescribing Hub has developed a Social Prescribing Tool to support person-centred assessment and planning for those working in social prescribing to improve outcomes for both social prescribers and service users.

 Social Prescribing tool and training benefits